Same people. Same budget. Different results.

 To complete clarity

-What changes look like in practice
+What change looks like in practice

 Before